Blosc/bloscpack/README.rst

 * subcommand v or verify to verify the integrity of the data
 * subcommand i or info to print information of the file, e.g. decoded header and offsets
-* Defaults everywhere.
-To improve the semantics of future library usage, whenever we see a keyword argument that has a defined default, that default should be used.
-Should make the whole thing more coherent.
 * partial decompression?
 * add --raw-input and --raw-output switches to allow stuff like: cat file | blpk --raw-input --raw-output compress > file.blp